 Within these focus areas, the initiatives always come from our Pakistani partners who strive to find local solutions to local problems in order to create sustainable stability.
 HSF also strives for this stability and understands to be part of an interconnected world: our partnership-based approach focuses on ownership by local organizations and transparency.
 For more information, please cf. this with our work in Pakistan.

-Model CCI is a nation-wide simulation of the Council of Common Interests, which is organized by HSF in cooperation with the Senate of Pakistan, the Higher Education Commission, and the Ministry for Interprovincial Cooperation at 40 public sector universities in Pakistan.
-HSF offers the best students of Model CCI the opportunity to partake in a number of trainings and conferences in Pakistan and Europe.
+Model CCI is part of the HSF initiative Young Leaders and a nation-wide simulation of the Council of Common Interests (CCI) at numerous Pakistani universities.
+Model CCI has been organized by HSF in cooperation with the Senate of Pakistan, the Higher Education Commission and the Ministry for Interprovincial Cooperation since 2015.
+HSF offers the best students of this debating competition the opportunity to partake in a number of events in Pakistan and Europe.
+For more information on this please see our subpage on Model CCI.

 Yes, you can, and we appreciate your interest in our office!
 HSF Pakistan continuously publishes job vacancies on this website including paid internships for students.